-- What are your interests, motivations and values?
+- What are my interests, motivations and values?

-- What have you most enjoyed studying at university?
+- What did I most enjoy at university?

-- What kind of lifestyle do you want?
+- What kind of lifestyle do I want?

 If you're struggling to identify your strengths, weaknesses and character traits, consider taking psychometric tests.

 Once you've assessed which areas of work suit your skills, values and interests, research what careers other graduates in your discipline enter by visiting what can I do with my degree?
-Consider also your less obvious options by browsing job profiles.
+Also, think about less obvious alternatives by browsing job profiles.

 Compile a shortlist of around five to ten jobs, before considering the advantages and disadvantages of each in terms of: